medialize/ally.js/docs/tutorials/hiding-elements.md

 * Use the `.visuallyhidden` class to hide an element from the screen.
 * Use `visibility: inherit;` instead of `visibility: visible;` to avoid accidentally showing content.
 * Do not attach any CSS styles to the `aria-hidden` attribute.
+* Take care of keyboard focusable content that is partially hidden by adding `tabindex="-1"`.